How Dan Rather and a Homicidal Time Traveler Inspired R.E.M.'s "What's the Frequency, Kenneth?"

-It makes sense that R.E.M., a band whose lyrics were often cryptic and indecipherable, would find inspiration for a song in the mysterious circumstances surrounding a physical attack on newsman Dan Rather.
-“It was the premier unsolved American surrealist act of the 20th century,” said singer Michael Stipe.
+It makes sense that R.E.M., a band whose lyrics are often cryptic and indecipherable, would find inspiration for a song in the mysterious circumstances surrounding a physical attack on newsman Dan Rather.
+“It was the premier unsolved American surrealist act of the 20th century,” singer Michael Stipe said.
 “It's a misunderstanding that was scarily random, media-hyped and just plain bizarre.”

 Though the title was lifted directly from a phrase uttered by one of Rather's assailants, the song itself tackled a much broader subject.
 Stipe said, “I wrote that protagonist as a guy who's desperately trying to understand what motivates the younger generation, who has gone to great lengths to try and figure them out.
 And at the end of the song, it's completely bogus.
 He got nowhere.”

 As the first single from the band's 1994 Monster album, “What's The Frequency, Kenneth?” went to #21 on the charts (but only after the phrase “Don't f*** with me” was edited out for the radio version).
 Two years later (in a surreal moment that fits with this story), Dan Rather joined the band on stage in New York to warble along on a performance of the song.

 And here's R.E.M. with guest vocalist Dan Rather: